sap-tutorials/sap-mobile-development-kit/tutorials/cp-mobile-dev-kit-push/cp-mobile-dev-kit-push.md

 ### Define push notification settings in app configuration

-1. Open the [SAP Mobile Services admin UI](https://developers.sap.com/tutorials/cp-mobile-dev-kit-ms-setup.html), click **Mobile Push Notification** feature.
+1. Open the [SAP Mobile Services admin UI](https://developers.sap.com/tutorials/cp-mobile-dev-kit-ms-setup.html), click **Push Notification** feature.

     <!-- border -->![MDK](img-0.1.png)

-    >You can add **Mobile Push Notification** feature by clicking on + icon in case feature is not already assigned to the application.
+    >You can add **Push Notification** feature by clicking on + icon in case feature is not already assigned to the application.

 2. Select **SAP Mobile Services Client** under **Predefined for** option, click **Save**.